Fact-checked against Services Australia — Centrelink on 2026-04-25.

 - Mutual obligations – for some payments, ongoing requirements such as job-search activity

-What stands out is that all four layers can knock someone out independently.
-Pass three but fail one and the result is the same as failing all four.
-The data on rejected claims tends to cluster around residency (for newer arrivals) and the income test (for partnered claimants) rather than around obviously failed payment-specific rules.
+Here is the part people miss: each of these four can knock you out on its own.
+Pass three and fail one, and you are in exactly the same spot as someone who failed all four.
+Rejected claims tend to bunch up around residency (for newer arrivals) and the income test (for partnered claimants), not around the obvious payment-specific stuff.

 Residency – the first gate

-The short version.
-The residency requirement is the first thing Services Australia assesses, and it’s the cleanest cut.
-Most Centrelink payments require an Australian residency status — citizenship, permanent residency, or in some cases a specified visa.
+Residency is the first thing Services Australia looks at, and it is the cleanest cut of the four.
+Most Centrelink payments need you to hold an Australian residency status – citizenship, permanent residency, or in some cases a specified visa.
+No qualifying status, no payment.

 Each payment has its own rules on top